To create a USB installation device, you will need:

 USB 1.1 is also possible to use, but it is very slow, slower than a corresponding CD/DVD disk.

 Hardware according to the USB 3 standard is much faster than USB 2.
-So if you have a USB 3 port and a USB 3 flash drive, booting and running will be as fast as from an internal drive (SATA or IDE) or an external eSATA drive.
-And a USB 3 SSD flash drive has much faster flash hardware, and there are USB 3 pendrives with specified high read/write performance.
+So if you have a USB 3 port and a USB 3 flash drive, booting and running will be as fast as from an internal drive (SATA or IDE) or an external eSATA drive (usually limited by the speed of the memory access).
+A USB 3 SSD flash drive has very fast flash hardware, and there are USB 3 pendrives with specified high read/write performance.
 The market changes quickly, so it is worth checking on the internet, which brand and model to select to get the best buy 'today'.
+Please avoid USB 3 pendrives with slow memory cells.

 An SSD with SATA interface and an external box/enclosure or adapter do not cost more (2020) than some higher quality pendrives of similar size, and such an SSD performs much better.
 The only disadvantage is that it is more bulky so it is more convenient to use a pendrive.

-USB 3 flash drives (sticks, pendrives) are much faster than USB 2 flash drives also in USB 2 ports, because the flash hardware is not limiting the transfer speed.
+USB 3 flash drives (sticks, pendrives) can be much faster than USB 2 flash drives also in USB 2 ports, because the flash hardware is not limiting the transfer speed.
 For the same reason a USB connected HDD is also much faster than a USB 2 flash drive.

 USB 2 flash drives are particularly slow when there are many small files to read and write.
 This makes them very slow when running persistent live systems and 'installed systems' (installed in the normal way, but to a USB drive).
 Also the lifetime (number of write operations on a memory cell) is much higher with the high quality hardware in USB 3 flash drives.
 But still, you should use noatime in fstab and use swap only for extreme situations to avoid excessive wear.